 Hello Miss Gil, I received a 96% in Global History.
 I was so excited to hear these words from my student!
 At first she did not want to be tutored.
 Her father dropped her off at the Library.
 So I told her that if she did the practice test, and did well, she would never have to see me again.
 Well, she scored a 58%, and there were so many events and topics that she did not know.
 We scheduled 3 additional three hour sessions.
 By the last session, her essays had improved and her overall score was an 83%.
 I told her that I believe that she can score as much as a 95% on the Regents Exam.
 She laughed and said "Yeah right".
 Well she scored a 96% and I am very proud of her.

 History is all about studying the past.
 But, haven't we always been taught to "look towards the future"?
 Yes, but we also need to know the mistakes that have been made historically to look towards the future.
 So how do we determine what important historical information we need to know?
 Well...that's definitely a debatable topic.
 However, knowing the challenges those before us faced is a significant place to start!
 As I learn so many interesting things I am amazed by how I now look at past and current issues.
 Making sure our youth understand the importance of how we became the greatest nation in the world is so important.
 Why?
 Well let's take a look at some issues that are currently debated, such as gun control.
 The 2nd Amendment states: "A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed."
 This Amendment has been interpreted in so many ways.
-However, what is not discussed... read more
+However, what... read more

 Students sometimes feel like they’ve run a marathon when the first semester of school ends.
 Depending on individual circumstances, students may truly have put in more effort than usual this semester.
 Students who didn’t meet your (or their own) academic expectations may feel anxious about the end of winter/ Christmas break.
 This article lists four (4) things you can do as a parent (or that adult students can do themselves) to renew themselves and prepare to improve their second semester performance.
 Four Tips for a Better Second Semester Regardless of grade level, most students feel they can improve something about their first semester performance.
 Here are some tips to help your child (or yourself) prepare for academic success the second semester.
 1. Write Long and Short – Term Goals: One of the best ways to improve performance is to create academic goals and write them down.
 I always have my students write a weekly academic goal in their journals.
 Their goals must... read more